browserengineering/book/book/security.md

 browser, securing the network, and securing the applications that the browser runs.
 It also involves educating the user, so that attackers can't misleading them into revealing their own secure data.
 This chapter can't cover all of that.
-Instead, it focuses on the mechanisms browsers have developed to protect the security of web applications. *So*, if you're writing security-sensitive code, this book is not enough.
+Instead, it focuses on some of the mechanisms browsers have developed to protect the security of web applications.
+*So*, if you're writing security-sensitive code, this book is not enough.
 :::

 Cookies